timou0911/Ethernaut-Writeup/10. Re-entrancy ★★★☆☆/README.md

 1. External call

-2. SHared States (Shared before and after calling)
+2. Shared States (Shared before and after calling)

 ## How to Avoid it